varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 The first key frame is the initial position of the forklift.
 Press the _Add Keyframe_ button to add it.
-Now move the forklift forward into the next corner of the fabric hall and add another key frame.
+Now move the forklift forward into the next corner of the factory hall and add another key frame.

 ![First key frames added](figures/key_frames_added.png)